akuklev/HOCC/finitism-journey.md

 to a foundationally attractive class of set theories.
-There, one looses the ability to reflect all predicates on pure sets by sets themselves, but gains an insight into how sets are “built from below” These are the ZN-type set theories, where one restricts the universe of discourse to well-founded pure sets `S` that are not allowed to harbour infinite membership chains
+There, one looses the ability to reflect all predicates on pure sets by sets themselves, but gains an insight into how sets are “built from below” These are the ZN-type set theories, where one restricts the universe of discourse to well-founded pure sets $S$ that are not allowed to harbour infinite membership chains

 $$S ∋ S_1 ∋ S_2 ∋ ···$$